Internal bicategories: Tricategories

-The above construction of a tricategory does not depend on the fibrancy condition on a bicategory object.
-However, besides this item, the construction and verification uses \emph{precisely} the subset of the functoriality and naturality properties of bicategory objects that can be expressed using the 0-data of the underlying tricategory.
-Conveniently, this provides an independent check on the completeness of the definition of a bicategory object.
+We note that the above construction of a tricategory does not depend on the fibrancy condition on a bicategory object.
+However, besides this item, the construction and verification uses precisely the subset of the functoriality and naturality properties of bicategory objects that can be expressed using the 0-data of the underlying tricategory.

-\subsection{D. Table of data and axioms for internal bicategories}
+\section{Appendix.
+Table of data and axioms for internal bicategories}